- Charitable contributions from businesses to nonprofits can qualify for tax deductions.

-If your business wants to give to charity this holiday season, or at all during the year, it's crucial to follow a few guidelines.
+But for small businesses, donating to charity can also bring a handful of difficulties and potential headaches.
+If your business wants to give to charity at any time of the year, it's crucial to follow a few guidelines.

-Why give?
-Connect with your community
+Connecting with your community

 "What distinguishes small business from large-scale corporations is the connection with the community," said Kristen Fusaro-Pizzo, owner of Bath, Body, Candle Moments.
-"People want to … shop at a small business because a small business cares about them, as individuals, and the causes they care about."
+"People want to … shop at a small business because a small business cares about them as individuals and the causes they care about."

 "As a single-store retailer, it is important for us to give back to the community," said Brad Schweig, vice president of operations for Sunnyland Furniture.
 "There isn't really any tax benefit for us, so it comes back to being a part of our community.
-We do think it helps us from a marketing standpoint as we want people to know that we are local, our team is local, and we support making our local community a better place."
+We do think it helps us from a marketing standpoint, as we want people to know that we are local, our team is local, and we support making our local community a better place."

 "Develop an ongoing relationship with the charities you support," said Kris Putnam-Walkerly, president of Putnam Consulting Group, a philanthropic advisory firm.
 "Don't limit giving to the end of the year.
-Talk to the nonprofit about ways you could help year-round, such as volunteering, sponsoring events, and inviting the charity's CEO to speak to your local business associations.
-And, remember, this is a two-way relationship.
+Talk to the nonprofit about ways you could help year-round, such as volunteering, sponsoring events and inviting the charity's CEO to speak to your local business associations.
+And remember, this is a two-way relationship.
 Ask the charity if there are easy ways they could publicize your support, such as in their donor newsletters."

 "We try to focus on smaller local groups versus nationwide organizations, since these are the ones that the bigger companies seem to miss," Schweig said.